Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Opportunity and practice is how we learn all new skills, and how we keep up our skills, even as adults.
 Almost all early movement milestones are developed as a result of inbuilt, automatic reflex that stimulate movement in response to something happening in the environment.
 Gradually, as brain connections take place, a baby learns to control the movements and do them voluntarily.
 So when a newborn baby bats out randomly with her arm and hits a toy, she needs the opportunity to do it again and again until that pattern of movement is done by choice.

-Provide your baby with lots of time on their tummy; it’s the best way to develop the strength to move forward and to utilise the inbuilt reflexes that enable a baby to push forward.
+- Provide your baby with lots of time on their tummy; it’s the best way to develop the strength to move forward and to utilise the inbuilt reflexes that enable a baby to push forward.
 Lots of practice means they learn to do it by themselves and can develop the strength needed for the next, more complex milestone of getting up on all fours and creeping!
+See our FREE online class!
+Click here to watch the Active Babies Smart Kids Episode 1 – Tummy Time

 Dr Jane Williams (PhD, BMgt, RN(Paeds)) is the Research and Education General Manager for GymbaROO and KindyROO and Adjunct Senior Lecturer at the JCU College of Health Sciences.
 Dr Williams is one of Australia’s leading experts on baby and child development.
 More on Dr Williams here.